FireBrief℠

 A Working Plan for Your Property

-A FireBrief℠ Assessment is Colorado Safe Lands' scoped wildfire mitigation plan — a concise, property-specific document that identifies what needs to happen on your property, what should be prioritized, and what it would cost to get the work done.
+A FireBrief℠ assessment package is Colorado Safe Lands' scoped wildfire mitigation plan — a concise, property-specific document that identifies what needs to happen on your property, what should be prioritized, and what it would cost to get the work done.

 It's the right product when your goal is getting mitigation work done, not producing insurance documentation.
 A working plan, built around your actual property, delivered in a format you can act on.

-Most homeowners don't need the full apparatus of an insurance-grade assessment.
+Most homeowners don't need the full insurance-grade assessment.

 What's In It

-Specific work, ranked in three tiers: Critical (address this season), High (address this year), Moderate (plan for).
+Specific work, ranked in three tiers: Critical, High, Moderate.
 Each item has a clear description and a rough cost estimate.

 The first page is a one-page overview — your top three to five priorities with photos — so the essential information is captured at a glance, even if you never read past the first page.